3 observations after Paul George exits with left knee injury in Sixers' preseason win

 Going with Gordon in starting lineup

-Instead of Caleb Martin, Sixers head coach Nick Nurse opted to start Eric Gordon alongside Maxey, Kelly Oubre Jr., George and Andre Drummond.
+Instead of Caleb Martin, Nurse opted to start Eric Gordon alongside Maxey, Kelly Oubre Jr., George and Andre Drummond.

 The Sixers fell behind 7-0.
 George opened the scoring for the team with a pull-up three-pointer, but the offense didn’t suddenly roll from there.
 Many of the Sixers’ half-court possessions were sloppy and out of sync.
 George committed turnovers on consecutive plays.